 - Have a dirty-sock fight.
 Take the socks right off your feet, ball them up and challenge your kids to a throwing battle.
 This activity is almost guaranteed to get everyone laughing.
 Raid your laundry hampers for extra ammunition.
 Make up teams to help out younger children.

-- If you feel like something creative head over to Eric Carle’s website to find out how he makes his pictures.
+- If you feel like something creative why not make some art inspired by a favorite book.
+Meri Cherry shows you how to do that with some Eric Carle inspired mixed up chameleon art.
 Now bring out the art supplies and make some of your own.
 What pictures will you create?

 - Rachelle from Tinkerlab shares some pictures from a collaborative sketchbook that she and her daughter are working on.
 In the post Rachelle describes how she and her daughter work together to produce the art.
 This is family connection at its best.
 I loved the conversation and bonding that occurs during the process.